Here are 20 great ways to reduce the cost of 3D printing. Avoid unnecessary costs and become a frugally-minded maker with the following tips.

 For desktop 3D printing, it’s also important to select a material that is affordable but also matches your needs.
 PLA should work well for normal prototypes, but something like PETG will offer more durability for prints that will encounter stress.
 The sooner you pick the right material, the faster you will achieve your goals, thus saving you time, material, and on the overall cost of 3D printing.

-Find Your Perfect Filament: 25 Best 3D Printer Filament Types & Comparison Charts
+Find Your Perfect Filament: 3D Printer Filament Guide 2018 - The Top 25 Types

 When it comes to materials like metals or ceramics, which you can’t 3D print at home, there will be a higher cost.
 But when using professional 3D printing services, the material selection still plays a major role on the cost of 3D printing.
 Those that have advanced mechanical properties, like CLIP resin or HP’s powder-based material will increase the cost of 3D printing.
 However, materials like white polyamide are more affordable and yet still suitable for many applications.
 By simply investing a little time in selecting the right material, you could save quite a bit on the cost of 3D printing.
 If you already have a model for 3D printing, you can use All3DP’s price comparison service to get the best price for a professional 3D printed item.